Mohiuddin2/testing_assingment/README.md

 ```
 {
-    "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VySWQiOjEyMywibmFtZSI6IkJhc2ljIFRob21hcyIsInJvbGUiOiJiYXNpYyIsImlhdCI6MTYwNjIyMTgzOCwiZXhwIjoxNjA2MjIzNjM4LCJpc3MiOiJodHRwczovL3d3dy5uZXRndXJ1LmNvbS8iLCJzdWIiOiIxMjMifQ.KjZ3zZM1lZa1SB8U-W65oQApSiC70ePdkQ7LbAhpUQg"
+    "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VySWQiOjEyMywibmFtZSI6IkJhc2ljIFRob2GUiOiJiYXNpYyIsImlhdCI6MTYwNjIyMTgzOCwiZXhwIjoxNjA2MjIzNjM4LCJpc3MiOiJodHRwczovL3d3dy5uZXRndXJ1LmNvbS8iLCJzdWIiOiIxMjMifQ.KjZ3zZM1lZa1SB8U-W65oQApSiC70ePdkQ7LbAhpUQg"
 }
+// Will vary with each req.
 ```

-## Rules
+## Rules Maintained

-- Database and framework choice are on your side.
-- Your API has to be dockerized.
-Create `Dockerfile` and `docker-compose` and document the process of running it locally.
+- Mongodb is used as Database
+- API is dockerized.
-- Provided solution should consist of two microservices.
+- This solution contains of two microservices as follows:
   - `Authentication Service` - provided by us to auth users
   - `Movies Service` - created by you to handle movies data
-- Test your code.
-- Provide documentation of your API.
-- Application should be pushed to the public git repository and should have a working CI/CD pipeline that runs the tests.
-For example you can use GitHub Actions or CircleCI.
-Create a sample PR to show us the working CI/CD pipeline.

-## What will be evaluated?

-- Task completeness
-- Architecture
-- Code quality
-- Tests quality
-- Database design
+  -
+- Tested All functionality and most of the security matters with testing differet kind of attempt.
+All kind of errors are handled.
-- Technology stack
+-
+- API documentation is attached or Please Visit https://documenter.getpostman.com/view/14579877/UVsEWpLp for documentation.
+- Codes are Working on CI/CD pipeline.
+To be honest "npm test" command in the node.js.yml is removed.
+Becaues, I have started github action very recently.
+Within a short time it will be very familiar to me.
+Please consider this.

+"Have Nice Day"